 Borders were drawn through history, dividing mankind into smaller more manageable divisions that could be ruled and led.
 Borderless is a celebration of the human spirit that soars exploring and developing links beyond all the borders that exist in today’s world.

-It is a literary journal to connect all writers and readers beyond the bonds of money, nationality, rituals and cultures… to a world of ideals.
+It is a journal to connect all writers and readers beyond the bonds of money, nationality, rituals and cultures… to a world of ideals.
 We look for any positive input — humour, poetry, prose.
 There are no boundaries to human imagination and thought and that is what we are set to explore…

 Mitali Chakravarty has been writing from the age of eight.
 She started her professional career as a journalist in The Times of India.
 Her bylines have appeared in The Statesman, The Times of India, The Hindustan Times, The Pioneer, The Daily Star and more journals.
 Her poetry and prose have been published online and as part of numerous hardcopy anthologies.
 Some of her poetry has been translated to Nepali and German.
 Mitali also translates from Bengali and Hindi to English.
 She has published a humorous book of essays on living in China where she spent eight years, In the Land of Dragons , which is now being updated and serialised online in Different Truths on a weekly basis.

 Sohana Manzoor is an Associate Professor at the Department of English and Humanities at the University of Liberal Arts Bangladesh.
 She has a PhD from Southern Illinois University Carbondale and her area of experties is nineteenth-century British fiction.
 Her short stories, non-fictions and translations have been published in Kitaab, Asiatic, The New Age, The Dhaka Tribune, The Daily Star, Bengal Lights and Six Seasons Review.
 Currently, she is also the Editor of The Daily Star Literature and Review pages.